ahmadalkawasmeh/Scrabble/README.md

 # Known Issues

+- AI can currently overwrite letters on the board
+- AI does not currently check for conflicts with surrounding letters (i.e. an AI Player can place a legal word which has conflicts with the letters around it)
+- AI will currently not place the first word

 - Letters on the board can currently be overwritten by other players

 - Placing a word with shared letters is not functional (players can only currently use letters in their tray)